and be a badass at it

 What is the shirt method?

-I then began to contemplate what other types of things I could work on that would give me a steady income every month, so that I could help my partner pay for expenses and become a bit financially free.
-Well, the first thing I came up with was cleaning.
+Two years ago, when I moved to the Netherlands, I had no job and no money.
+The week after I arrived I began to contemplate jobs that would give me a steady source of income.
+The first thing I came up with was cleaning.
 I immediately advertised my services on social media, and people started writing to me!
-So I started working as a cleaner, asking for 7 euro an hour (very cheap) because I thought I wasn’t so good at it.
+So I started working as a cleaner, even though I thought I wasn’t good at it.

-- Stop labeling yourself
+1. Stop labeling yourself

 We often tend to avoid doing certain things because we think we are not good at them.
 This is because we label ourselves.
 Perhaps you think you are not a good dancer, but hey!
 Have you ever given it a try?
 Perhaps you think you are not a good cook.
 But who knows?
 Maybe you are a damn creative in the kitchen.
 So forget about the “I’m not good at that” label, and just go and do it.
-Take the opportunity to do it, learn to do it, and then you’ll become good at it.
+Take the opportunity to learn to do it, and then you’ll become good at it.
 Not only good but great!

-- Practice, practice, practice
+2. Practice, practice, practice

-- Schedule it!
+3. Schedule it!

 Just as you would schedule a meeting with your friends, a coffee with your girlfriend, or a dinner with your parents, schedule your “new to develop task”.
-Set an alarm, write it on your calendar, and be committed to it.
+Set an alarm, write it on your desk planner, and be committed to it.
 Or just like you spend ten minutes (and be honest, it’s probably more) scrolling down on Facebook, invest some time to work on the badass “(insert profession here)” you want to be.